Member Resources

 Children and Families Specialty Plans

-The Children and Families Specialty Plan is a single, statewide NC Medicaid Managed Care plan that will wrap Medicaid-enrolled children and their families in the child welfare system with seamless, integrated, and coordinated health care.
-The CFSP is designed to support this population by providing health care and mental health care coverage that follows the person — regardless of their geographic location or situation — and works across all these multiple systems.
+The Children and Families Specialty Plan launched on December 1, 2025 as a single, statewide NC Medicaid Managed Care plan that will wrap Medicaid-enrolled children and their families in the child welfare system with seamless, integrated, and coordinated health care.
+Blue Cross and Blue Shield of North Carolina will manage the plan under the name Healthy Blue Care Together.

 The CFSP provides comprehensive coverage for all services provided by the Standard Plan in addition to most Tailored Plan services, such as 1915(i) Home and Community-Based Services and enhanced behavioral health and residential services.
 It also includes a broad range of behavioral health services such as outpatient therapy, inpatient treatment, and crisis and therapeutic residential options for children.
 Additionally, the CFSP is responsible for addressing unmet health-related resource needs, including housing, food, transportation, and interpersonal violence.
 The plan also covers pharmacy, long term services and supports (LTSS) and Intellectual/ Developmental Disability (I/DD) services.